Thursday, September 24, 2009

 *

 Let's see..Kelowna is one of the fastest growing areas in the province..so enrollment in SD23 schools should be up by hundreds & hundreds.
-Baxter maintains that SD23 's enrollment is only down a couple hundred...who is Baxter trying to fool ?
+Baxter maintains that SD23 's enrollment is only down a couple hundred.

 *